 You might wonder why all this effort gives you anything better than the radiator fitted as normal.
 The answer is that heat pumps don’t work efficiently at the 60c normally used with radiators.
 While under-floor heating is the best at low temperatures a fan-coil unit works reasonably well at 40c.
 The only reason our unit has a radiator is that with all the fins in a double radiator you get a high surface area for not much money.
 The heat delivery couldn’t be more different.
 A radiator wafts hot air straight up to the ceiling where it tends to remain – with replacement air moving across the floor as a cold draught.
 A fan-coil on the other hand, blows warm air across the floor where it mixes with cooler air in the room and gives a faster and more comfortable heating experience.

 Have a look at this chart on heating costs for various house types to appreciate why a Passivhaus with a small heat pump and some fan-coil units could be the way to go.
 You’ll see that the ASHP can meet the Passivhaus demand for almost no cost.
-Indeed if the ASHP is connected to PV panels then the running cost of the house will be close to zero.
+Indeed if the ASHP is connected to PV panels then the running cost of the house will be close to zero if not better.

 I guess you might be in a state of shock now.
-Thousands saved on your heating strategy and air-conditioning a simple addition.
+Thousands saved on your heating strategy, the government is going to buy you a heat pump and air-conditioning can be a simple addition.

-For more shocks and sleepless nights check out more building ideas on LIST OF POSTS.
+For more money saving shocks check out more building ideas on LIST OF POSTS.